Understanding DNS

 Proxy DNS resolution

-Unlike most clients, which will do DNS requests on demand at the time of requests (and then typically cache the results), the Istio proxy never does synchronous DNS requests.
-When a resolution: DNS type ServiceEntry is configured, the proxy will periodically resolve the configured hostnames and use those for all requests.
-This interval is fixed at 30 seconds and cannot be changed at this time.
-This happens even if the proxy never sends any requests to these applications.
+Unlike most clients, which perform DNS requests on demand at request time (and then typically cache the results), the Istio proxy never performs synchronous DNS requests.
+When a resolution: DNS type ServiceEntry is configured, the proxy periodically resolves the configured hostnames and uses those results for all requests.

-For meshes with many proxies or many resolution: DNS type ServiceEntries, especially when low TTLs are used, this may cause a high load on DNS servers.
+For meshes with many proxies or many resolution: DNS type ServiceEntries, especially when low DNS TTLs are used, this may cause a high load on DNS servers.
 In these cases, the following can help reduce the load:

 • Switch to resolution: NONE to avoid proxy DNS lookups entirely.
 This is suitable for many use cases.